 Almost a decade later, after a Bachelor of Arts (Honours) in Writing and English and after many, many attempts at writing different types of novels, I joined Romance Writers of Australia.
 Finally I learnt there was more to writing a book than just typing out random thoughts – I learnt about craft, conflict, consistent characters, etc – and I also learnt that I LOVED contemporary romance and that was what I wanted to write.

 Eventually I found a publisher who liked my work enough to offer me a contract.
 My first book came out in December 2011 and I’ve been living the dream since then (i.e. working from home in my pjs).
-I’ve written sassy, urban romances for Carina Press, a cowboy romance for Tule Publishing, lots of rural romances for Harlequin Australia and now also women’s fiction for Harlequin Australia and Harlequin MIRA in the USA.
+I mostly write in the genres of women’s fiction/life lit and rural romance, but have also written a biker romance and three short romances for Harlequin Special Edition.

 I hope that if you decide to try one of my books – about pretty normal people creating pretty amazing happy ever afters – that you enjoy it and pine a little when it ends 🙂

 Colour most featured in my wardrobe – PINK of course!